fajarnuha/mxiexie/README.md

 This application is a client for a service that provides access data in the form of QR codes.
 After logging in, you can see a list of your access and select one to display the corresponding QR code.
 This is useful for quick access to services that use QR codes for authentication or access control.

+Your user data, including login credentials and access information, is stored locally on your device and is only sent to the official service for authentication and data retrieval.
+This application does not save or transmit your data to any other third-party servers.

+## Development Process

+The development of this application involved several key stages:
+*   **Reverse Engineering:** The original application's behavior and API interactions were analyzed using [JADX](https://github.com/skylot/jadx) to decompile its Android APK.
+This helped in understanding the underlying mechanisms.
+*   **Cross-Platform Development:** The application was developed using Kotlin Multiplatform (KMP), allowing for shared business logic across Android and iOS platforms, leading to efficient development and maintenance.
+*   **AI-Assisted Coding:** A significant portion of the codebase was developed with the assistance of Android Studio Agent Mode and Jules, leveraging AI to accelerate development and improve code quality.

 ## Technology Stack

 This project is built with modern technologies for cross-platform development: